Teuse/duesentrieb/README.md

 * Here, you need to create a access token.
 Make sure to copy the token because you wont be able to get the token again.
 * You will need the token in the next step

-### Build Xcode
+### Buil Xcode

-You need to setup the repositories you want to see in the app.
-Go to 'GithubViewModel' and change the 'repos' array for your needs

-You might also need to adjust the Team, Certificate and bundle identifier.
+You might need to adjust the Team, Certificate and bundle identifier.

 -> Now build the app and enjoy